bangbay/wp-user-avatar/readme.txt

 1. Download, install, and activate the WP User Avatar plugin.
 2. Choose a profile to edit.
-3. In the profile edit view, click "Edit WP User Avatar".
+3. In edit mode, click "Edit WP User Avatar".
 4. Choose an image, then click "Set WP User Avatar".
 5. Click "Update Profile".
 6. In your theme, use the function get_wp_user_avatar() in place of get_avatar().